libp2p/universal-connectivity-workshop/en/rs/03-ping-checkpoint/lesson.md

 Building on your TCP transport implementation from Lesson 2, you need to:

-1. **Add Ping Behavior**: Include `ping::Behaviour` in your `NetworkBehaviour` struct
-2. **Configure Ping Settings**: Set up ping with a 1-second interval and 5-second timeout
+1. **Configure Ping Settings**: Set up ping with a 1-second interval and 5-second timeout
-3. **Dial Remote Peer**: Connect to the peer specified in `REMOTE_PEER` environment variable
+2. **Dial Remote Peer**: Connect to the peer specified in `REMOTE_PEER` environment variable
-4. **Handle Ping Events**: Process `ping::Event` and display round-trip times
+3. **Handle Ping Events**: Process `ping::Event` and display round-trip times

 ## Step-by-Step Instructions

 ### Step 1: Update Your NetworkBehaviour

 Your existing NetworkBehaviour already includes ping behavior from Lesson 1, but now you need to configure it properly.
-Update your behavior configuration:
+Your NetworkBehaviour should already look like the following:

 ```rust
 use libp2p::ping;